jelastic-jps/git-push-deploy/text/success.md

 Open your target environment URL **[${env.protocol}://${env.domain}](${env.protocol}://${env.domain}/)** to access your application.

-If something does not work as expected, please check the logs for more details or submit a question to [Jelastic community](https://stackoverflow.com/questions/tagged/jelastic).
+If something does not work as expected, please check the logs for more details or submit a question to [community](https://stackoverflow.com/questions/tagged/jelastic).